-Hanover is a decidedly white-collar town, with fully 88.84% of the workforce employed in white-collar jobs, well above the national average.
+Hanover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hanover is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Hanover who work in sales jobs (13.71%), management occupations (13.08%), and office and administrative support (11.40%).
+There are especially a lot of people living in Hanover who work in office and administrative support (14.04%), sales jobs (12.61%), and management occupations (11.09%).

 Also of interest is that Hanover has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Hanover is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Portuguese and Spanish.